BlackHistoryDAO/barnacle/README.md

-Implementation so far includes storage elements,  membership setup and management using non-transferable NFTs, functions to add documents data to the blockchain, triggering voting on documents.We are currently working on the voting mechanism, vote scheduling and fully decentralized DAO governance.
-We expect the first iteration of DAO testnet to be up and running by the end of September.
+Implementation so far includes storage elements,  membership setup and management using non-transferable NFTs, functions to add documents data to the blockchain and full end to end voting mechanism.
+We are currently working on vote scheduling, storage options and building fully decentralized
+DAO governance.

+## Local Build and Testing

 ### Install Rust Environment